ab-inbev-ze-company/ze-code-challenges/frontend.md

 - You need to create a repo on GitHub to host your code
 - You're not allowed to use any CSS Frameworks (Bootstrap, Bulma, PureCss etc.)
 - Avoid using scaffolds (Create React App etc.), we want to see how you make your project structure
-- You should use React and React Router
+- React or Vanilla JS will be a plus, but you can use whatever you want =)
 - Tests will be a plus!
 - I want to be able to run your project locally by using `npm start`